 “Every night, two hundred men were removed and executed.
-During the summer of 1986, my loved ones were included in one of these groups of two hundred.”
+During the mid-to-late 1980s, my loved ones were included in one of these groups of two hundred.”

 From 1968 until the late 1980s, Iraqis severely suffered under the hand of the Baath Party that ran the Iraqi government with its campaign of fear, terror and death.
 Many around the world do not know the full extent of the suffering Iraqis endured.
 For the most part, records have been muddled and facts confused.